Senior Financial Analyst (7710U)

-- Is able to identify and analyze information from a variety of sources.
+- Demonstrated experience identifying and analyzing information from a variety of sources.

 - Requires ability to present complex finance related information in a clear and concise manner, both in writing and verbally.

-- Must be skilled in use of Microsoft Office and common desktop/web applications.
+- Must be skilled in use of Microsoft Office (advanced Excel skills), web-based reporting tools such as SQL Reporting Services, and common desktop/web applications.

 Salary & Benefits